 Your customers typically have the same questions, and you should do your best to make it easy for them to find what they need.

 Lastly, if your customers can't find the information they need, make sure you have contact information for customer support nearby so your customers can get in contact with someone quickly.

 Let’s look at some of the best knowledge bases around and what you can learn from them.

-Lyft probably has one of the most famous knowledge bases on today’s web.
-The entire structure of the Lyft service and interface is intended to make using it self-evident: So, when people click over to the knowledge base, they usually have a burning question to deal with.
+Lyft probably has one of the most famous knowledge bases.
+The entire structure of the Lyft service and interface is intended to make using it self-evident.
+When people click over to the knowledge base, they usually have a burning question to deal with.

 The Lyft team has questioned how a knowledge base “should” be in two ways.
 First, there are separate bases for questions riders and drivers – the real power behind the app – may have.
 Second, the answers are formatted as short blog posts with eye-catching titles and graphics.

 - Knowledge bases can be customized for the exact type of user who will need them.

 - Presenting your topics as long-form blog posts can help people cultivate their skills.